igaloly/vue-preloaders/README.md

 * Modify any aspect of any element and their wrappers.
 * Have a list of preset preloaders for easy use.
 * Change options of already-opened preloader.
-* Separate preloaders custom styling via custom class name.
 * Smart deepMerge between all options:
     * User default options.
     * User default loader options (loader from loaders map).
     * Open() loader options (loader from loaders map).
     * Open() options.
+* Separate preloaders custom styling via custom class name.
+* Customize transition.
+* Close easily with returned callback.
-* Stable in asyncData:
+* Stable in Nuxt's asyncData:
     * on SSR, asyncData doesn't break.
     * on client, asyncData works regularly.
-* Close easily with returned callback.

 And more!